Tearsheet

 Capital Expenditures

-• The net proceeds from the $25 million financing are expected to fund research and development programs and support the upcoming Phase 1/2 diabetic foot ulcer clinical trial.
+• The net proceeds from the $25 million financing secured in December 2024 are expected to fund research and development programs and support upcoming clinical trials, including the Phase 1/2 diabetic foot ulcer trial.

 Latest Trefis Analyses